Madobyte/library-app/README.md

 Added edit functionality.
 Basic CRUD functionality was achieved!

 Fixed some animations.

+**02/13/2021**
+Added sort functionality.

+Added a proper capitalization when adding books.

 **This Project is part of The Odin Project Curriculum**